dip-proto/fastly.js/docs/csrf-protection.md

 ### 1. Generate a CSRF Token

-In your `vcl_recv` subroutine, generate a token for GET requests:
+In your `vcl_recv` subroutine, generate a token for GET requests.
+The token binds the client IP, the User-Agent, a secret salt, and the current date, so it rotates daily and cannot be reused from another client:

 ```vcl
 sub vcl_recv {